Center for Suicide Prevention and Research at Nationwide Children's Hospital

 Office of Suicide Prevention at the Oklahoma Department of Mental Health and Substance Abuses Services

-Shelby Rowe is the program manager for the Office of Suicide Prevention at the Oklahoma Department of Mental Health and Substance Abuses Services, and the 2016 Chickasaw Nation Dynamic Woman of the Year.
-A public health professional, crisis intervention expert and suicide attempt survivor, Ms. Rowe has been a leader in the suicide prevention movement at the local, state and national level since 2007.
+Shelby Rowe is the program manager for the Suicide Prevention Resource Center at the OU Health Science Center and the 2016 Chickasaw Nation Dynamic Woman of the Year.
+A public health professional, crisis intervention expert, and suicide attempt survivor, Ms. Rowe has been a leader in the suicide prevention movement at the local, state, and national levels since 2007.

 Jean Scallon is the Regional Vice-President, Network Development for Springstone, Inc. with responsibility for Indiana, Ohio, Kansas, and North Carolina.
 Scallon works with teams to implement innovative strategies to be able to meet consumers where they are at when they need support most.
 Ms. Scallon also adjuncts at Indiana University, sits on the Board of the Indiana Hospital Association, and Chairs the Behavioral Health Council for IHA.
 She is on the Zero Suicide Grant Advisory for Indiana and is passionate about suicide prevention.